 She appears regularly in The Westbrook Trio with Mike and saxophonist Chris Biscoe.

-Currently touring with the contemporary music ensemble Lavolta, Kate is also involved in performances of The Westbrook Blake and, with Uncommon Orchestra, the Westbrook’s jazz/rock oratorio A Bigger Show.
-Her latest project, with the group Westbrook & Company, is the Jazz Cabaret Paintbox Jane, based around the work of the painter Raoul Dufy.
+She toured recently with the contemporary music ensemble Lavolta, Kate is also involved in performances of The Westbrook Blake and the Uncommon Orchestra. the Westbrook’s jazz/rock oratorio A Bigger Show.
+Her music theatre piece Paintbox Jane, based around the work of the painter Raoul Dufy, is performed by the group Westbrook and Company.

 Kate continues to exhibit her paintings in Britain and abroad.
 A selection of Kate's work is on show on our gallery pages.